SAG Infotech Official Tax Blog Upto 20% Off on All Software

 Covers all types of inputs, including goods and services procured.Focuses only on tax-related input credits available and adjustments.

-Not mandatory but helps in efficient inventory and purchase management.Mandatory for businesses claiming ITC under GST.
+Used by businesses to optimise procurement and stock management.Mandatory for businesses claiming ITC under GST.

-Used by businesses to optimize procurement and stock management.Used for tax reconciliation and GST return filing.
+Not mandatory, but it helps in efficient inventory and purchase management.Used for tax reconciliation and GST return filing.

 Steps to Compare IMS Data with the ITC Register Using GenGST

-Step 2:– After clicking on IMS Dashboard, it will ask you to Download the Latest IMS data from the portal
+Step 2:– After clicking on IMS Dashboard, it will ask you to download the Latest IMS data from the portal

-Step 3:– We have also provided the feature of Comparing IMS entries with the ITC Register (BooksITC).
-So that one can accept Matched Entries at one click, to view this kindly click on its Radio Button
+Step 3:– We have also provided the feature of comparing IMS entries with the ITC Register (BooksITC).
+So that one can accept Matched Entries at one click, to view this, kindly click on its Radio Button

 Step 9:– After that, the user needs to click on the Upload Invoice button to upload the latest JSON file to the GST portal.
 The following message will then be displayed: ‘Your data has been successfully saved on the GSTN portal,’ as shown below.